rfcezar/bonsucro/README.md

-# Replication Package – *Mixed Effects by Design?
-EU Biofuels and the Foreign Spillovers of Hybrid Climate Governance*
+# Replication Package – *The Foreign Spillovers of Hybrid Trade-Based Climate Governance*

 This package contains the data and R code used to replicate the empirical results reported in the paper: